ADFG Sitka Area Regulations as of 2024

 ADFG basic regulations can be found at ADFG.alaska.org.
 Follow the link to General Seasons and Bag Size Limits – Salt Waters.
 Here you will find regulations for saltwater salmon, lingcod, halibut, all rockfish, as well as black cod, Dolly Varden, steelhead, cutthroat and rainbow trout.

 There are certain species, like king salmon and lingcod, where nonresident anglers are subject to different regulations than resident anglers.
 Nonresident king salmon anglers require a harvest record and an annual bag limit.
 When it comes to lingcod, residents are allowed one per day of any size, while a nonresident can keep two lingcod per year.
-One must be between 30- and 40 inches and the other has to be over 55 inches.
+One must be between 30- and 35 inches and the other has to be over 55 inches.
+The season runs May 16-June 14 and August 1 through November 30.
+Harvest record is required.

 Nonpelagic Rockfish